Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$m$-Invariance}

-$m$-Invariance modifies $k$-anonymity to allow for multiple releases of the same data set that may contain added, modified, or deleted rows. $m$-Invariance states that every equivalence class $E$ must have at least $m$ rows, and the values for sensitive attributes $s$ must all be different~\citep{xiao_m-invariance:_2007}.
-In addition, for any row the set of distinct sensitive values in its equivalence class must be the same in every release.
+$m$-Invariance modifies $k$-anonymity to allow for multiple releases of the same data set that may contain added, modified, or deleted rows.
+Given two $k$-anonymous data releases, an adversary can correlate the insertions and deletions between two releases to infer sensitive values.
+To avoid this attack, $m$-Invariance states that every equivalence class $E$ must have at least $m$ rows, and the values for sensitive attributes $s$ must all be different~\cite{xiao_m-invariance:_2007}.
+In addition, the set of distinct sensitive values in each equivalence class must be the same in every release.